 This adaptation is a very operatic take on the novel and it feeds of the French theater tradition much more than it does of the Hollywood tradition.
 It's a movie that relishes chaos and thrives on it, it's passionate, it's gory and, most importantly for this section, it's oddly anachronistic.

 But its not inaccurate or anachronistic for the sake of being such.
-At no point did I get the feel that they were catering to modern fashion, but still the designs are not based on 16th century France (see this article for more 16th century accuracy).
-That's because Bickel decided to base all of her designs in specific artists from different periods and different places, disregarding the set period for the story almost completely.
+At no point did I get the feeling that they were catering to modern fashion, but still the designs are not based on 16th century France (see this article for more 16th-century accuracy).
+That's because Bickel decided to base all of her designs on specific artists from different periods and different places, disregarding the set period for the story almost completely.